ThanadolKamwongsa/HorseRaceSimulator/README.md

         Dynamic track and weather effects: Conditions affect horse performance.
         Balance management: Persistent balance (balance.txt).
         Detailed statistics: Race history saved in race_statistics.txt including finish time and average speed.

+Git Repository Structure:
+- main branch: contains the final, merged project.
+- gui-development branch: used for GUI development before merging back to main.

+Setup Requirements:
+- Java JDK 8 or above is required to compile and run the program.
+- No external libraries are needed.
+- Can be run from terminal or any Java IDE (e.g., IntelliJ IDEA, Eclipse, VSCode).

 Author: Thanadol kamwongsa